Santa and Sith Lord come together for toy charity

-The Galactic Toy Drop, which is in its second year as a Star Wars-themed event, collected toys and donations on Saturday at the Diamond Run Mall.
+The Galactic Toy Drop, which is in its second year as a Star Wars-themed event, collected toys and donations on a recent Saturday at the Diamond Run Mall.

-Members of the groups posed for photos and take part in events like a “Nerf Blaster Blast a Stormtrooper” booth on Saturday.
+Members of the groups posed for photos and took part in events like a “Nerf Blaster Blast a Stormtrooper” booth at the mall.
 Many of the younger kids at the event seemed to enjoy playing with various self-guided models of Droids from the films.

 Hahn said the 2017 Galactic Toy Drop was a success, raising $8,000 and amassing many toys that were given to families by BROC.